 Born and raised in Guiguinto Bulacan, Villarete's works are inspired by the vast arrays of flowers and plants that are around him.

 His message as an artist is to express how the simple things in life can be uplifting and positive if we just take a closer look.
 Villarete chooses his color palette from his emotions and paints as if he is expressing himself on the canvas.
-Although fairly new in the art scene, Julius' experience working with different galleries made him decide to push through with his passion as a lifestyle.
+Although fairly new to the art scene, Julius' experience working with different galleries made him decide to push through with his passion as a lifestyle.

 He is inspired by Vincent Van Gogh's Sunflowers because what may appear to be a simple series of still life also showed others that you can find solace in paintings by paying attention to intricate details, experimenting with color, and brushstrokes.